Meet our Team

-Beth Wolf is the founder and director of Gather and Grow Therapy Services and our sister company, Inclusion on Purpose.
-She has been working in service of people with neurodevelopmental disabilities since 2009 and has intentionally cultivated expertise in autism and related disorders.
+Beth Manzanares is the Founder and Executive Director of Gather and Grow Therapy Services and our sister organization, Inclusion on Purpose.
+She has been working in service of people with neurodevelopmental disabilities since 2009 and has intentionally cultivated expertise in autism and related neurodivergence.
 Her passion is teaming with and empowering people across the spectrum.

 As a speech-language pathologist, Beth understands the intricately woven relationship that binds communication, emotional regulation, sensory processing, and behavior.
 She uses systematic analysis and continuous assessment to uncover unique learning style.
 Treating symptoms is ineffective.
 Investigating and supporting root cause is life-changing.

 Beth founded Gather and Grow Therapy Services as a passion project stemming from a gap in high-quality service delivery across the age span.
 Beth currently spends most of her time in operations, but most enjoys program development, adventure-based therapy, and providing education on topics of neurodivergence and the intersection of language processing and emotional regulation.